Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 High engagement metrics don’t directly cause better rankings.
 Google doesn’t have a “reward stores with 60%+ engagement rate” rule.

 Low engagement metrics are a warning sign.
-If visitors aren’t sticking around, Google will eventually find a result that serves searchers better.
+When visitors leave quickly, Google will eventually find a result that serves searchers better.

-The goal isn’t to hit some magic number.
 The goal is to understand what’s happening on your store so you can fix the things that drive visitors away and do more of what keeps them exploring.
+Hitting some magic number isn’t the point.

 Where to Start